kgrajski/ercot_dart/README.md

 ![DART Lagged Prices](reports/figures/initial_dart_houston/dart_slt_vs_dart_slt_lag_24hr_by_hour_LZ_HOUSTON_LZ.png)

-Per Delivery Hour plots of the DART SLT on Day T+1 vs DART SLT on Day T-2.
+Per Delivery Hour plots of  DART SLT on Day T+1 vs DART SLT same hour on Day T-2.
 - That is, although we label the lagged value as 24 hours, the actual value is 48 hours lagged.
 - This assure no "leakage" of future into the forecast.
 - Each point in each sub-plot represents one day.